 No, the program will focus exclusively on electricity.

-Only TPS licensed by the state will be eligible to bid.
-In addition, an in-depth request for proposal is disseminated by the energy consultant to interested TPS requiring them to provide their qualifications.
-Among other things, the request requires suppliers to demonstrate financial strength, experience, in addition to customer service capabilities.
+Only third party suppliers licensed by the state were eligible to bid.
+In addition, an in-depth request for proposal was disseminated by the energy consultant to interested third party suppliers requiring them to provide their qualifications.
+Among other things, the request required suppliers to demonstrate financial strength, experience, and customer service capabilities.

 No, by law, utilities are not permitted to bid.
 With regard to supply, the utility only provides default service, however, the utility will always be responsible for delivering your electricity.